elixir-ecto/ecto/README.md

 Entities in Ecto are simply data.
 All the behaviour exists in models which is nothing more than an Elixir module.
 Ecto provides many convenience functions that makes it easy to implement common model functionality, like callbacks and validations.
 The functionalities provided by `Ecto.Model` are:

-* `Ecto.Model.Queryable` - provides the API necessary to generate queries;
+* [`Ecto.Model.Queryable`](http://elixir-lang.org/docs/ecto/Ecto.Model.Queryable.html) - defines a model as queryable;
+* [`Ecto.Model.Validations`](http://elixir-lang.org/docs/ecto/Ecto.Model.Validations.html) - conveniences for defining module-level validations in models;
 * `Ecto.Model.Callbacks` - to be implemented;
-* `Ecto.Model.Validations` - to be implemented;

 By using `Ecto.Model` all the functionality above is included, but you can cherry pick the ones you want to use.

-#### Queryable
+For this introduction, we will explore only the queryable functionality as it is the basic functionality.

-The most basic functionality in a model is the queryable one.
-It connects an entity to a database table, allowing us to finally interact with a repository.
+The queryable functionality connects an entity to a database table, allowing us to finally interact with a repository.
 Given the `Weather.Entity` defined above, we can integrate it with a model as follows:

 ```elixir
 defmodule Weather do